To determine whether you have pathogenic bacteria in your gastrointestinal tract.

 You should only take this on the advice of your doctor.
-Diarrhoea is one of the methods your body uses to help rid itself of the infection.
+Diarrhoea is one of the methods your body uses to help rid itself of the infection, it is trying to “flush” out the pathogen.
 If you slow down or prevent this from happening by taking anti-diarrhoea medication you can prolong the amount of time that you are ill and sometimes make your infection worse.

 Once I've had a pathogenic bacterial infection, can I be re-infected?